streamingfast/substreams/docs/glossary/glossary.md

 <figure><img src="../.gitbook/assets/chains-endpoints.png" width="100%" /></figure>

 ## SPKG (.spkg)
 [SPKG files](https://substreams.streamingfast.io/reference-and-specs/packages) contain Substreams definitions.
-You can create a `.spkg` file from a Substreams manifest using the `substreams pack` command.
+You can create an `.spkg` file from a Substreams manifest using the `substreams pack` command.
 Then, you can use this file to share or run the Substreams independently.
 The `.spkg` file contains everything needed to run a Substreams: Rust code, Protobuf definitions and the manifest.

 ## GUI